gyubinf/beginner_data/README.md

 3. results(blunder): plot_blunder.py

 All you need to do is modify the CSV path before running.
+Although the code was originally written with dates, you just need to enter the Data Name to run it

 | data name  |
 | :--- |